bsc-dom/dataclay/docs/source/user-guide.rst

     assert not employee.is_registered
     assert employee not in company.employees

-This happens because when accessing ``company.employees`` this creates a local copy of the list.
+This happens because when accessing ``company.employees`` it creates a local copy of the list.
 The ``append`` only updates this local copy.
 To update the list in dataClay, we have to assign the new list to the attribute.
 This will also register the employee::